peterchowacademy/the-docs/README.md

 ## Ruby (update from ruby 3.1.0p0 --> 3.3.1): Fixing Ruby complier issue
 > I pretty much gave up on using RVM and used asdf instead (RVM = manages Ruby Version, asdf = manages more than Ruby, could be python ...)
+> There are some conflicts with rvm & asdf, hence rvm was removed.
+Use `rvm implode` to remove all /rvm & `gem uninstall rvm` removing all rvm gems rubbies
 ### Reference  from (https://gorails.com/setup/ubuntu/24.04)

 1. Install all Ruby deps: <br/>